 Full-time employees of the District will be released to fulfill citizenship obligations of jury duty.
-When an employee is summoned for jury service, he/she must notify the District.
+When an employee is summoned for jury service, he/she must notify his/her immediate supervisor.
 Employees shall receive full pay during the period of absence provided he/she remits to the District an amount equal to the compensation paid to him/her for such jury service and attaches the summons.